minra-illust/simple-story-llm/README.md

 3. Run main_gui.py
 4. Click on a chapter name to edit the chapter details and see the logs
 5. Use this format for parts: "This happened // and then // and then // finally..".
 This specifies the beats in the story.
 You can add any number of beats.
+6. You can use "!!" as a beat to let the LLM decide what comes next.
-6. Right click a chapter to generate the whole sequence
+7. Right click a chapter to generate the whole sequence
-7. Generate one chapter or part at a time
+8. Generate one chapter or part at a time

 You might want to edit the prompt used to generate the text.
 Go to src/system/aida/simple_prompt.md and edit it.
 The only important part is the <NARRATION_LOG></NARRATION_LOG> section.